-Survey questions were also posted on the City's "mySidewalk" page to provide the public with another opportunity to voice their experiences with flooding and provide suggestions for types of mitigation actions.
-The "mySidewalk" account is an online forum where the City regularly posts questions to receive input from the public regarding a number of topics, including transportation, flooding, and other community issues.
-Questions regarding the FMP were periodically added throughout the planning process to solicit input from the public to guide the plan.
-The first three questions were posted on June 24, 2015 and focused on gathering information about known flood hazards and public opinion about flooding in Fort Worth.
-The next three questions, posted on August 14, 2015, asked what types of flood mitigation activities residents would support, specifically, preventative activities, property protection, and natural resource protection.
-The final round of questions in September 17, 2015 asked if the residents would support emergency services, structural projects, and public information activities to reduce flood risk within the City.
-The responses to these questions are found in Table A-1, also in Appendix A.
+Survey questions were also posted by the City's Community Engagement team on "Nextdoor" page to provide the public with another opportunity to voice their experiences with flooding and provide suggestions for types of mitigation actions.
+The eight questions focused on gathering information about known flood hazards and public opinion about flooding in Fort Worth, asked what types of flood mitigation activities residents would support, and asked if the residents would support emergency services, structural projects, and public information activities to reduce flood risk within the City.
+The responses to these questions are found in Appendix A.